-Ideally all outputs of word clock delivering devices are designed as low impedance types, but all word clock inputs as high impedance types, in order to not weaken the signal on the chain.
+Ideally all outputs of word clock delivering devices are designed with very low impedance, but all word clock inputs with high impedance, in order to not weaken the signal on the chain.
 But there are also negative examples, when the 75 Ohms are built into the device and cannot be switched off.
 In this case the network load is often 2 x 75 Ohms, and the user is forced to buy a special word clock distributor.
 Note that such a device is generally recommended for larger studios.